1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

 	 > “Marxism is the only science.
 Darwinism is only a part; the real theory of knowledge of the world was given by Marx, Engels, and Lenin.
 And when I hear discussion about Darwinism without mention of Marxism, it may seem, on the one side, that all is  right, but on the other, it’s a horse of a different color”  [^19]
  - Says genetics supports eugenics and Weismannism-Morganism with it's Bourgeois reactionary science.[^24]
 	 - Shut down labrotories of cytogenetics, botanical cytology, phenogenesis[^25]
+	 - He ¨invented¨ manure-earth compost[^34] but instead of

 #### Late years
  - Young scientists doubted him in 1948 so he tried to consolidate power[^22]